ashlirankin/TheServiceApp/README.md

 * https://github.com/patchthecode/JTAppleCalendar
 * https://stripe.com/

+## Looking for a Provider
+gifs

+## Booking an Appointment
+gifs

+## Provider Checks and Confirm Appointment
+gifs

+## Provider Completes Appointment and User Writes an Review
+gifs

 ## Built With

 * Firebase - This dependency allows us to get acess to the core methods and properties of Google's frameworks.